speedo234/zatec-spring-boot/README.md

 JAR FILE DEPLOYMENT

+1. Change the packaging in the pom.xml file to jar

-1. Open up a terminal.
+2. Open up a terminal.

-2. CD to the project root directory where the pom.xml file is located and run the below command mvn clean install
+3. CD to the project root directory where the pom.xml file is located and run the below command mvn clean install
    This would build a jar file and place it inside the target foler

-3. CD to the project's target directory and there will be a jar file there.
+4. CD to the project's target directory and there will be a jar file there.

-3. CD to the same location where the jar file is and run the below command to start up the application packaged in the jar file. java -jar zatec-0.0.1-SNAPSHOT.jar
+5. CD to the same location where the jar file is and run the below command to start up the application packaged in the jar file. java -jar zatec-0.0.1-SNAPSHOT.jar

-4. Application should be up and running on port 8093
+6. Application should be up and running on port 8093

-5. Swagger will now be available on this url http://localhost:8093/swagger-ui/index.html to explore and test the end points.
+7. Swagger will now be available on this url http://localhost:8093/swagger-ui/index.html to explore and test the end points.

 =======================

 TOMCAT DEPLOYMENT

-If you would prefer to deploy on Tomcat then you have to change the packaging in the pom.xml file from jar to war
+If you would prefer to deploy on Tomcat then you have to change the packaging in the pom.xml file from jar to war.
+THIS IS VERY IMPORTANT.

 2. Open up a terminal.